Introduction to Brihat Parashara Hora Sastra

 These are not just planetary energies.
 They are evolutionary thresholds.
 Each Dasha transitions you through a distinct karmic terrain.
 Parashara’s system is essentially a life architecture, a blueprint of soul evolution filtered through planetary intelligences.

-One can interpret the Vimshottari Dasha not as deterministic fatalism but as a Bayesian structure — where the probability of outcomes shifts based on prior karma (past Dashas), planetary dignity (Shad Bala), and context (chart as a whole).
+For example, interpret the Vimshottari Dasha as a Bayesian structure and not as deterministic fatalism— where the probability of outcomes shifts based on prior karma (past Dashas), planetary dignity (Shad Bala), and context (chart as a whole).
 In this light, the system becomes predictive but plastic.
 Just like Bayesian inference, it updates:

 This modern mathematical framework helps us understand how destiny and free will coexist in Parashara’s vision: Dashas set the framework, but what manifests depends on how the mind (Moon) processes those influences.